Skip Ribbon Commands

 • Visual Communication Design (VC03).

-Teachers must follow the authentication advice in the relevant Administrative information for school-based assessment for their VCE study to make sure no undue assistance is provided to students during the development of a SAT that might lead to uncertainty about the student’s authorship or ownership of the work.
+Teachers must follow the authentication advice in the relevant Administrative information for school-based assessment for their VCE study.
+This is to ensure no undue assistance is provided to students during the development of a SAT that might lead to uncertainty about the student’s authorship or ownership of the work.

 Assessment of school-assessed tasks

 Schools are responsible for the initial assessment of a student’s level of achievement in SATs.
-The basis for this is the teacher’s rating of the performance of each student against the set of criteria that is published each year by the VCAA in the Administrative Information for school-based assessment, available on the VCE study pages.
+The basis for this is the teacher’s rating of the performance of each student against the set of criteria that is published each year by the VCAA in the Administrative information for school-based assessment, available on the VCE study webpages.
 The VCAA provides detailed descriptors of levels of performance for each criterion.
-These criteria are mandated, and schools must use the descriptors when making assessment judgments.
+These criteria are mandated, and schools must use the descriptors when making assessment judgements.

-Information is provided annually through the Administrative Information for school-based assessment and the VCAA’s professional learning program and resources, details of which are announced in the VCAA Bulletin or published on the relevant study page of the VCAA website or both.
+Information is provided annually through the Administrative information for school-based assessment and the VCAA’s professional learning program and resources, details of which are announced in the VCAA Bulletin or published on the relevant study webpage or both.

-Principals must make sure that teachers receive all relevant assessment material and that they use the assessment criteria and advice for the current year as published on the relevant VCE study page, to accurately assess students’ work.
+Principals must make sure that teachers receive all relevant assessment material and that they use the assessment criteria and advice for the current year, as published on the relevant VCE study webpage, to accurately assess students’ work.

-The VCAA provides Assessment Sheets, which are published annually and made available on the relevant VCE study page of the VCAA website as part of the Administrative Information for school-based assessment.
-The Assessment Sheets specify the criteria for the awarding of initial scores.
-Schools must use the Assessment Sheets for the current academic year.
-Each criterion has a numerical scale of 0 to 10 and schools award an initial score for each criterion.
+The VCAA provides assessment sheets, which are published annually and made available on the relevant VCE study webpage as part of the Administrative information for school-based assessment.
+The assessment sheets specify the criteria for the awarding of initial scores.
+Schools must use the assessment sheets for the current academic year.
+Each criterion has a numerical scale of zero to 10 and schools award an initial score for each criterion.
 Each criterion score is to be entered on VASS and must be submitted by the relevant submission date.
-The determination of the date to return SATs to students rests with the school.
+The date on which to return SATs to students is determined by the school after consideration of advice from the VCAA published in Important administrative dates.
 Schools should maintain access to work completed for assessment until the end of the academic year in which the work was undertaken.

 Submitting initial results to the VCAA

-The assessing school should enter SAT initial scores into VASS by the due date specified for each study in the Assessment schedule.
+The assessing school should enter SAT initial scores into VASS by the due date specified for each study in the Scored assessment schedule.

 Feedback to students

 Feedback is provided to students at observation points throughout the SAT.
-These comments are noted on the Authentication Record form.
+These comments are noted on the Authentication record form.
 In addition, after the SAT has been submitted and marked, teachers provide feedback to students on their level of achievement.
-This is also documented on the Authentication Record form.
+This is also documented on the Authentication record form.
 It must be made clear to students that school assessment results may change due to the statistical moderation process.
-The earliest date SATs may be returned to students is published annually in the Important administrative dates.

 Lost, stolen or damaged school-assessed tasks